toddcf/documentation-writing/README.md

 ## Principles

-The following is generally based on writing specs in Confluence, but the same principles are valuable in general.
+The following is generally based on writing documentation in Confluence, but the same principles are valuable in general.

 - Keep everything D.R.Y.
 (Don't Repeat Yourself).
 Each piece of information should be stated only once.
   - This typically means abstracting all common information up to a parent document, then hyperlinking each child document up to the parent.
     - Only hyperlink documents one level up.
 (If there are no specifics to add in a middle layer, simply pass the reader up to the next layer.)
-  - This is important for keeping the specs easy to maintain.
+  - This is important for keeping the documentation easy to maintain.
 If a change must be made later, it will only have to be made in one place.
 - Context first.
   - Place the following at the top of each document so readers can tell at a glance what is being described:
     - Title